HISPlayer/UnityWindows-SDK/hisplayer-api.md

 Add a new stream to the list multiStreamProperties.
 The stream must be added using this function instead of changing the list manually.

 #### protected void AddVideoContent(int playerIndex, string url)
 Add new content to a certain player.
-If the **enableDRM** variable is true, a video content with an empty license will be added.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
 The **url** is the link to the new video.
 Please, make sure the string is correct.
 This function supports local file paths.

 #### protected void ChangeVideoContent(int playerIndex, int urlIndex)
 Change the video’s url  of a certain player.
 The next playback will start paused.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
 The **urlIndex** is associated with the index of the element in the list of urls.